shridevisabbigeri34-ssa/banking-chatbot/README.md

-A demo banking chatbot developed as a college project using Python and Streamlit.
-It simulates common banking services such as account balance, transactions, money transfers, card services, loan calculations, and customer support for educational and demonstration purposes.
+🏦 Banking Chatbot

+An interactive AI-powered banking chatbot built with Python and Streamlit as a college project.

+The chatbot is designed to provide users with quick responses to common banking-related queries through a simple conversational interface.

+🚀 Features

+- 💬 Interactive chatbot
+- 🏦 Banking-related FAQs
+- 🤖 AI-powered responses
+- 🌐 Streamlit web interface

+«Note: This project is developed for educational and demonstration purposes only.
+It does not connect to or access real bank accounts or financial information.»